 Marking highlights successes and the indication of improvements against a specific learning objective.
 Children are given time to reflect on their marked work in order to acknowledge success and to move on in their learning by focusing on any improvements suggested by the teacher.
 Teachers mark work according to the needs of individuals, groups and whole classes and this will vary from task to task and from cohort to cohort.
 Teachers will mark in blue pen, and children will edit and respond to marking in purple pen/pencil.

-Marking Writing

-Year Group
+'In the moment' marking is used as much as possible so that all children are given immediate, meaningful feedback and can make changes based on this 'in the moment'.
+Answer may be scaffolded by the teacher to enable success.

-EYFS 'I' to indicate if a child has worked independently.
+Marking Writing Year Group EYFS • 'I' to indicate if a child has worked independently.